DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Evalution

 The test set consisted of $N = 2052$ cases.
 These were generated using $N=114$ normal MPI studies.
 Of these, 61 normal studies were used as the defect-absent population.
 To create the defect-present population, synthetic defects were inserted in the 53 normal studies.
 In addition to the 12 defect types, we also introduced six new defects with 45$^\circ$ extent to create out-of-distribution defect types in the test set.
 These new defects had severities and locations as the usual defects.
 Therefore, the test set consisted of 18 types of defects.

 We evaluated the performance of the proposed method on the clinical task of detecting perfusion defects and using task-agnostic fidelity-based figures of merit.
 Performance was compared to low-dose images that were not denoised.
 We refer to this as the low-dose protocol.
 To assess the impact of using our task-specific denoising strategy, we also compared performance to images that were denoised using a commonly used DL-based denoising method \cite{ramon2020improving} that was trained with a loss function that used only the fidelity term (setting $\lambda = 0$ in Eq.~\eqref{eq:hybrid_loss}).
 We refer to this method as the task-agnostic DL-based denoising (TADL) method.
+Comparing DEMIST with TADL method allowed assessing the impact of incorporating the task-specific term into the loss function on observer performance.

 To objectively evaluate the proposed method on the task of detecting perfusion defects, we considered an anthropomorphic channelized Hotelling observer (CHO) \cite{myers1987addition} as a surrogate for the human observer.
 For clinical application, ideally the performance of the proposed method on the defect-detection task should be evaluated using human-observer studies by trained radiologists.
 However, such studies are time-consuming, expensive, tedious, and may be inappropriate at early stage of method development.
 To address this challenge, model observers such as the CHO \cite{myers1987addition} have been developed.
 Most importantly, CHOs with rotationally symmetric frequency channels have been validated to emulate human-observer performance on the task of detecting location-known perfusion defects in MPI SPECT \cite{sankaran2002optimum,wollenweber1999comparison}.
 Thus, we used the CHO with these channels as our observer.
+We follow the same procedure as in \cite{wollenweber1999comparison} to define the rotationally symmetric frequency channels.
+Briefly, the start frequency and bandwidth of first channel is 0.1838 cycles/cm.
+The subsequent channels were adjacent to the previous one and had double the start frequency and bandwidth as the previous one.